vvv-school/tutorial_yarp-basics/README.md

 Available commands are:
 - any integer number: the application will reply with that number +1
-- 'enc': the application will reply with the encoder position of the first joint of the fake robot
+- `enc`: the application will reply with the encoder position of the first joint of the fake robot
-- 'quit': the application will quit
+- `quit`: the application will quit